Getting Started with Game Localization

 Finding the Right Game Localization Tools

 The gaming industry is dynamic and highly competitive.
-If you are going to localize, you will need to do it in real-time (or as quickly as possible).
+If you are going to localize, you will need to do it in real-time to reach your gamers as quickly as possible.
 Given this, you may want to consider using a localization automation platform or translation management tool.
-Today, there are many out there that have useful game localization services and features, that can be easily integrated into your development process.
+Today, there are many out there that have useful video game localization services and features, that can be easily integrated into your development process.
 Any localization platform you choose should give you the flexibility to translate and publish content while you keep pace with your development process.

 Explore the Full #GameLocalization Series